Women in ancient Sparta: Female homoeroticism

-Alcman’s Partheneia or ‘maiden song’ was among the first documents discovered to express homoerotic sentiments between women.
+Alcman’s Partheneia or ‘maiden song’ was among the earliest documents discovered to express homoerotic sentiments between women.
 This was performed as choral hymns by young women in Sparta, and the piece was probably commissioned by the state to be performed publicly.

 Alcman’s poem has a verse where the younger choral girls admire their older choral leaders who invoke admiration and also inspires these erotic sentiments.
-The women describe the way that eros (sexual desire) for their choral leaders has taken over their bodies.
+The women describe the way that eros for their choral leaders has taken over their bodies.

 Religion

 In ancient Sparta, cults for women reflected Spartan society's emphasis on the women's roles as child-bearers and raisers.
 Consequently, cults focused on fertility, women's health, and beauty.
 The cult of Eileithyia, the goddess of childbirth, was an important cult for Spartan women.
 Also important was the cult of Helen, with many objects used by women – mirrors, eye-liners, combs, and perfume bottles, for instance – dedicated at her cult sites.
 As well as two major cult sites, a shrine to Helen was located in the center of Sparta, and many steles featuring her were carved and displayed throughout the city.
 Cynisca, the first woman to win an Olympic victory, also had a cult in Sparta, the "only woman on record" to have been thus commemorated.

 Plutarch writes, in his Life of Lycurgus, that only men who died in battle and women who died while holding a religious office should have their name inscribed on their tombstone.
 This would be consistent with the Spartan reputation for piety, though one translation (Latte) emended the manuscript to read instead that women who died in childbirth would have named memorials, a reading which has become popular among many scholars.
-This emendation however has lacked archaeological, literary, or epigraph evidence to support it, whereas the two surviving funerary inscriptions for Spartan women lend credence to Plutarch's original claim that these honors were only extended to those women who died while holding religious office.
-Spartan society was slavishly structured around the obligation of all citizens to contribute to the state, and the failure to do so garnered no acclaim.
-In the starkest terms, Spartan women who died in childbirth could be seen as having made no contribution to the state in their attempt and therefore, were not accorded any special status for their death.
-However, Sparta did place particular emphasis on religion, arguably more than any other Greek city state and therefore, it was women who died in the service of the state, by worshiping Sparta's deities, who were honored with inscribed tombstones.
+Matthew Dillon has argued that the tombstone inscriptions which Latte based this emendation on are not sufficient to support it.